kennyverheyden/FilmGen/README.md

 <h3>Database</h3>

-All generated titles are stored in a relational database with foreign keys.
+All generated titles & descriptions are stored in a relational database with foreign keys.
 The database is used in SQLite.